 In the meantime, it has been available in the UK, though you'll need a zone-free dvd player to view the Pal format.
 It's also available as a zone-free disc through the American "grey" market.

-Be aware that there is a UK jewel box set which has a discription of Zatoichi at Large (Zatoichi goyo tabi, 1972) represented as Zatoichi's Pilgrimage.
-This error has been copied verbatim many places on the worldwide web.
+Be aware that there is a UK jewel box set which has a discription of Zatoichi at Large (Zatoichi goyo tabi, 1972) represented as Zatoichi's Pilgrimage, disappointing many an Ichi fan who'd thought they'd finally located the missing fourteenth episode.
+This error seems likely to be forever perpetuated, having been copied verbatim many places on the worldwide web.

 copyright © by Paghat the Ratgirl